 Community volunteering and social responsibility

 I’ve talked about it earlier how yoga is a big business nowadays and sometimes this contradicts the inherent values and principles of yoga.
-At Samma Karuna, they have a community volunteering programme and I have a really big respect for Samma Karuna for this.
+At Samma Karuna, they have a community volunteering programme and I have really big respect for Samma Karuna for this.

-While you cannot get a free boarding, you can still benefit extensively from the free classes, learn new skills and improve yourself.
+While you cannot get free boarding, you can still benefit extensively from the free classes, learn new skills and improve yourself.
 This, in my opinion, is in line with the yogic principles and Karma yoga which is done through serving and helping others.